TheOwlEngine/Resources/README.md

-# Articles
+# Resources

-Repository containing a list of articles to be displayed on our website.
+The repository contains a list of resources for articles and services displayed on our website, such as source codes, discussions, etc.